 Cap your itinerary with a visit to Babylonstoren, a 500-acre estate and hotel set on one of the oldest Cape Dutch farms in the region.
 Book a tour of the estate's gardens, which boast more than 300 varieties of edible plants (guests are encouraged to pluck ripe fruits and veggies as they go).
 All that sampling will work up your appetite, so plan on a sandwich or salad at the Greenhouse, where bread is baked daily in a wood-fired oven, or at the newly reopened flagship restaurant, Babel.

-Afterward, sample the estate's varietals at the brand-new, glass-enclosed tasting room (an architectural marvel set among the vines), and shop for sweet-smelling candles and soaps (whose ingredients are harvested directly from the garden).
+Afterward, sample the estate's varietals at the brand-new, glass-enclosed tasting room (an architectural marvel set among the vines), and shop for sweet-smelling candles and soaps (their ingredients are harvested directly from the garden).
 And since the vintages are hard to find stateside, don't forget to bring a bottle home with you.
-Our pick?
-The Nebukadnesar 2013, a stunning Bordeaux blend, aged for 24 months in French oak, that will hold for three to five years in the bottle—making it the perfect anniversary-occasion wine.